/ 3 min read

 posted on February 24, 2022

-In his first interview since joining CELUS, Senior Field Application Engineer Antonio Becerra Esteban talks about his journey, goals, and the future of the electronics industry with a help of the CELUS Engineering Platform.
+In his first interview since joining CELUS, Senior Field Application Engineer Antonio Becerra Esteban talks about his journey, goals, and the future of the electronics industry with a help of the CELUS Design Platform.

 Hi Antonio, nice to meet you!
 What do you do at CELUS?